bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain how to build stateful class components.
+1. Explain how to build stateful class components. inorder to create a statefull class component you are going need to create a constructor function that will have a super() function as well as a this.state variable that will have a value of an object

-2. Describe the different phases of the component lifecycle.
+2. Describe the different phases of the component lifecycle. intialization this is where you setup the state mounting this is where we mount to the dom
+  Updating
+    this is where when state changes and re renders accures within the dom unmounting
+    this is where the mounts gets unmounted from the dom

 3. Demonstrate an understanding of class component lifecycle methods.
+  A small demonstration would be for example a counter example.
+  Where you first initilize the state where you get the counter to equal to 0 then you mount the state to the dom from there when you click on a button it will update the dom changing the zero to another variable once that process is done it will unmount and start up all over again.

 4. Define stateful logic.
+  stateful logic are hooks that are being resused in a way like react state

 5. Describe how to test a React component with React Testing Library.
+  You would need to create a js file with a .test extention before the .js extention, then you would need to import react and if you want a few other items as well as well as items from the react testing library if you havent installed it as a dependency yet.
+After that in order to create your first test you want to use a function named test and for the first parameter create a string describing what the test will be. inside the function itself you want to use the Arange,Act,Assert methods to create a certain test you would like

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.